Adam Toledo Shooting Video Released By Civilian Office Of Police Accountability As Mayor, Community Leaders Urge Calm

 CHICAGO (CBS) — Body camera video and other materials from the police shooting that killed Adam Toledo, 13, were released Thursday on the Civilian Office of Police Accountability website.

 CBS 2’s Charlie De Mar viewed a compilation of three videos of the shooting Thursday afternoon, and reports the footage shows Adam and 21-year-old Ruben Roman standing on a street corner when several shots were fired early on the morning of March 29.
-Adam can be seen wearing a white hat, and Roman can be seen wearing a tan jacket.READ MORE: Adam Toledo Shooting: Slow-Motion Video Of Seconds Before Teen Was Fatally Shot
+Adam can be seen wearing a white hat, and Roman can be seen wearing a tan jacket.READ MORE: With Johnson & Johnson Vaccine Still Paused, Chicago Switching Some Vaccination Programs To Moderna And Pfizer

 Both then ran past a church and into a nearby alley.
 Body camera footage shows an officer chasing Adam down the alley, telling the boy to show the officer his hands.